GeekyChunk/devise-token-auth-example/README.md

+# Rails 7 Devise Token Authentication (really better than devise-jwt or any other craps)

 I wanted to create an authentication system for my Rails API, but one thing about APIs (with no client) is that you can't use sessions or cookies for authentication.
 So instead, I used the gem devise_token_auth, which uses tokens.
 Put simply, this is how it works: when you make HTTP requests to sign up or log in, the response headers give you authentication tokens, which you send in subsequent HTTP requests' headers to prove that you're authenticated.